ACED-IDP/aced-idp.github.io/docs/data-model/integration.md

     * Normalize Data: Split the spreadsheet data into FHIR-compliant resources.

 * Step 4: Utilize provided FHIR Tooling or Libraries
-    * FHIR Tooling: Use `g3t utilities meta to_tabular, from_tabular ` and associated libraries to support data conversion and validation.
+    * FHIR Tooling: Use `g3t  meta dataframe ` and associated libraries to support data conversion and validation.
-    * Validation: Use `g3t utilities meta validate` to validate the transformed data against FHIR specifications to ensure compliance and accuracy.
+    * Validation: Use `g3t  meta validate` to validate the transformed data against FHIR specifications to ensure compliance and accuracy.

 * Step 5: Import into FHIR-Compatible System
     * Load Data: Use `g3t commit` to load the transformed data into the aced system.